RomeoV/wedding-website/content/section/gifts.md

 title: "Gifts"
 ---

-The most important thing to us is that you are able to celebrate with us on our wedding day.
-In particular, if you have traveled to get here, that is more than we could ever ask for.
-However, if you wish to give a gift, we will gratefully accept a small contribution towards our honeymoon or settling into our new home.
+It is your presence, not your present, that is important to us on our special day.
+Simply having you here, especially if you’ve traveled to celebrate with us, is more than we could ever ask for.
+However, if you’d like to give a gift, we would gratefully accept a small contribution toward our honeymoon or helping us settle into our new home.